Natural Resources Management

 Read more about what you will learn

-As a result of developing national and international laws and regulations for utilising sustainable resources, the demand for professionals with this educational background is expected to increase in the future.
+As a result of developing national and international laws and regulations for sustainable resource use, the demand for professionals with this educational background is increasing.

-The MSc programme in Natural Resources Management at NTNU will qualify for positions in public sector authorities and organisations on all levels, from regional to global.
+The MSc programme in Natural Resources Management at NTNU will qualify for positions in public or private sector including businesses and NGOs at all levels, from local and regional to global ones.

 You’ll find the Faculty of Natural Sciences centrally situated at Gløshaugen campus, close to Trondheim city center.
 You’ll have access to excellent facilities and state of the art scientific equipment.